osmberlin/strassenraumkarte-neukoelln/scripts/parking_lanes/README.md

 ## Changelog

+- 2022-06-30 !
+For calculations with "width": checks whether it is a numerical value or use default value
 - 2022-06-25 + Added error if input file don't exist
 - 2022-06-23 + Added processing for facilities on the carriageway (bicycle parking, parkletts)
 - 2022-06-22 + Added processing for separately mapped street side/lane parking